charlie-wong/coding-style/c/Naming.rst

 .. tip::

-	For convenience, it is recommended to typedef user defined types, and all use typedef version.
+	For convenience, it is recommended to typedef data structure, and all use typedef version.

 .. _c_common_variable_naming_rules: